infonl/dimpact-zaakafhandelcomponent/docs/INSTALL.md

 These can be set in various ways.
 The options are:
 -   1Password: Use the [1Password CLI extensions](https://developer.1password.com/docs/cli/).
 -   Env file: Create an `.env` file based on the [.env.example](../.env.example) example and use the https://github.com/Ashald/EnvFile IntelliJ plugin to read all required environment variables from your local `.env` file.
--   Or alternatively in `Startup/Connection` add all required ZAC environment variables to the `Debug` configuration.
+-   Or alternatively, when running ZAC in IntelliJ, in `Startup/Connection` add all required ZAC environment variables to the `Debug` configuration.

 We prefer to use the 1Password CLI extensions as it is the most secure and enables you to centrally manage these variables for all developers.